Click here to set up a campus visit,

 chat with faculty and current students and sit in on a sample COM class.

 The Communication Studies program is a liberal arts major that emphasizes theory and practice in a variety of settings for human and mediated communication.
 The students in the department will develop the communication knowledge and skills that are needed in a rapidly changing society.

-The department is divided into three specializations (sometimes referred to as tracks) and one liberal learning concentration:
+The department is divided into multiple specializations (sometimes referred to as sub plans) and one liberal learning concentration: